32022 Student Achievement Awards

 HS05.
 Music Video

 For outstanding achievement in replication, reinterpretation or original material in a music video.
-Judges will evaluate content, creativity and execution.
-(Use of copyrighted material is prohibited without written approval.)
+Judges will evaluate content, creativity, and execution.
 Time Limit: 5 minutes

 HS06.
 Magazine Program (includes weekly news programs)

 For outstanding achievement in a program consisting of various stories of regional interest, usually on current events or entertainment in a format that often includes interviews and interspersed with links by presenters who appear in the reports.
 Could cover “pre-produced” or “recorded and edited” morning announcements.
 Designed to entertain and inform.
 Judges will look at the overall content, creativity, and execution of the entire program as a complete product.
 Time Limit: 30 minutes.